django-oscar/django-oscar-api/docs/source/index.rst

 But I want to customise the standard serializers / views!
 ---------------------------------------------------------

-Probably you want this, because you already extended or changed Oscar's functionality by forking it's apps right?
-See :doc:`/usage/customizing_oscarapi` for this.
+Probably you want this, because you already extended or changed django-oscar's functionality by forking it's apps right?
+See :doc:`/topics/customizing_oscarapi` for this.

 .. toctree::
    :hidden:
    :maxdepth: 1

-   usage/outofthebox
+   topics/outofthebox
-   usage/communicate_with_the_api
+   topics/communicate_with_the_api
-   usage/customizing_oscarapi
+   topics/customizing_oscarapi
-   usage/the_admin_api
+   topics/the_admin_api
-   usage/middleware
+   topics/middleware
-   usage/settings
+   topics/settings
-   usage/permissions
+   topics/permissions
-   usage/signals
+   topics/signals
    changelog.rst

 ..
 Indices and tables